 For more serious cases, involve the school administrator and be sure to know and communicate your school’s Internet safety policies.

 Twitter only removes profiles that are in violation of the Twitter Rules.
-Please remember that as Twitter is a social broadcast network rather than a content provider, and we do not mediate disputes between users.
+Please remember, Twitter is a social broadcast network rather than a content provider and we do not mediate disputes between users.